 The Humber Valley village is a family-oriented area surrounded by cycling paths, golf courses, and tennis courts.
 The local amenities are easily accessible.
 New residents to the area can choose from a range of home styles including bungalows, detached homes, townhouses, and condos.

 Golf enthusiasts will enjoy easy access to one of the top golf courses in Canada, the St. George’s Golf and Country Club which is in Islington.
 People who like cycling can use the Humber Park Trail, which is a scenic bike trail suitable for all ages, to explore their new neighbourhood.
 The Toronto Bicycling Club is active in the area and it costs $20 to sign up and you will be able to stay active while meeting people your age.

 Best neighbourhood for Young Professional Couples: Yonge-Eglinton

 The Yonge-Eglinton area is nicknamed “young and eligible” because it is known for its younger and professional demographic.
-The area has some of the hottest and most sought after properties, including condominiums, and is within a walking distance from many corporate headquarters, great shops, and restaurants.
+The area has some of the hottest and most sought-after properties, including condominiums, and is within walking distance of many corporate headquarters, great shops, and restaurants.